T. Dan Smith: Personal life

 Smith was married to Ada (1919–2018) from 1939 until his death.
-He was the father of three children, a son, Cliff, and two daughters.
+He was the father of three children, a son, Cliff, and two daughters Jocelyn and Jill.

 Legacy

 Smith was remembered for the personality and charisma he showed during his political career.
 He has been praised for championing North East England at a time when the region was in decline.
 Among his well-regarded achievements are slum clearance, helping establish an independent Newcastle University and modernising the local administration.
 Conversely, few defend his ethical conduct in the corruption case, although biographer Chris Foote Wood argues that Smith was treated unfairly and that the scandal was mainly the fault of Poulson.

 Jeremy Beecham, a later leader of Newcastle City Council, argued that the corruption scandal had overshadowed the positive aspects of Smith's legacy.
 He praised Smith's charisma, vision, role in creating Eldon Square Shopping Centre and reforms to the local government, though he believed Smith made mistakes with his conduct and the demolition of certain historic buildings.
 The loss of John Dobson's Royal Arcade in 1963-64 and Old Eldon Square became particularly symbolic, although the Smith council had planned to rebuild the former.
-Owen Hatherley writes that in addition to being overly car-centred, "The problem with the idea of the Brasilia of the North is that Newcastle never found a northern Oscar Niemeyer."
-John Shipley, another council leader, said that "his plan to turn Newcastle into the Brasilia of the North was way over the top.
+Owen Hatherley writes that in addition to being overly car-centred, "The problem with the idea of the Brasília of the North is that Newcastle never found a northern Oscar Niemeyer."
+John Shipley, another council leader, said that "his plan to turn Newcastle into the Brasília of the North was way over the top.
 Newcastle has a long and proud history and we have to build on that – not just ignore it and look for the next big thing."